Pre-pruning machine

 Cutting height

-This must be adapted to suit the type of pruning.
+This must be adapted to the type of pruning.

 Offset (mounted on an inter-row tractor)